iopipe/iopipe-python/README.md

 - `name`: The name of the plugin, must be a string.
 - `version`: The version of the plugin, must be a string.
 - `homepage`: The URL of the plugin's homepage, must be a string.
+- `enabled`: Whether or not the plugin is enabled, must be a boolean.

 #### Plugin Methods